timmattison/timmattison.github.io/source/_posts/2013-12-30-reading-resources-in-java.markdown

 String jquery = IOUtils.toString(getClass().getResource("/jquery-1.10.2.min.js").openStream());
 ```

 And that's it!
-I recommend the long way because you step through it if the file isn't found.
-If you don't have the file in the directory, or you have the
+I recommend the long way because you can step through it if the file isn't found and get some insight into what happened rather than
+just getting an opaque NullPointerException.
+If you don't have the file in the directory, or you have the wrong file name, after attempting to get
-wrong file name, after attempting to get the jqueryUrl it'll just be NULL.
-If that happens just check to make sure that you have the file name correct,
+the jqueryUrl it'll just be NULL.
+If that happens just check to make sure that you have the file name correct, resources is spelled correctly, and
-resources is spelled correctly, and it is in the right location.
+it is in the right location.

 Good luck!
 Post in the comments if you find this useful or if you have trouble.